 For years, seeds have been scientifically manipulated in such a way that they could not be successfully saved and remain true to form.
 This was good for the seed companies but bad for people.

 Thankfully, there are a number of sources where you can obtain non-GMO seeds (not genetically modified) and non-hybrid seeds.
 These non-GMO, non-hybrid seeds are the ones you are going to want to save for your DIY survival vegetable seed bank.

 One of the best ways to accumulate seeds for the long term is to purchase a few packets of seeds monthly over time.
 You know how I like to do things One Month at a Time, right?

 To help you get started, you can check out options like the Survival Seed Vault packages here.

 Once a month, you are sent packets of seeds.
 These seeds are fresh and can be used in your garden now or saved for the long term.

 I asked Mike a few questions:

 1. Are the seeds you send out growing-zone specific?
-In other words, if someone lives in zone 8, they will be sent seeds will grow in that particular zone?
+In other words, if someone lives in zone 8, they will be sent seeds that will grow in that particular zone?